 In another familiar story, studies may arrive at different accounts of programme impact - illustrated here by two successful outcomes in Cases 5 and 6, which are explained as the product of different mechanisms and circumstances.
 In this case the reviewer might attempt to consolidate the results into a multifaceted explanation for programme success, and the synthesis might make the case for a combined approach.
 Alternatively, the reviewer may attempt to situate the rival explanations, arguing that the programme operates successfully through mechanism 5 in context 5 but that mechanism 6 might come into its own in contexts like 6.
-Both explanations.
+Both explanations survive as a result of understanding and reinterpreting their scope conditions.

 The review continues in this way through many more primary inquiries, each one leading to an adaptation of the original review hypothesis (compare Layder, 1998 on adaptive theory).
 The finale is not an arithmetic verdict on a family of programmes but a refinement of its underlying theory.
-Figure 4.1 thus ends schematically by drawing together the exploration of the successes and failures of a programme in an abstract model explaining how efficacy (O_N) varies, depending on the particular configuration of its constituent mechanisms (M_N) and contexts (C_N).
+Figure 4.1 thus ends schematically by drawing together the exploration of the successes and failures of a programme in an abstract model explaining how efficacy $(O_N)$ varies, depending on the particular configuration of its constituent mechanisms $(M_N)$ and contexts $(C_N)$ .